Bahler-Lab/AnGeLi/README.md

-# Database for the Angelli tool
+# Database for the AnGeLi tool

 The AnGeLi tool on the Bahler Lab website http://bahlerweb.cs.ucl.ac.uk/cgi-bin/GLA/GLA_input is used to look up terms associated with gene lists e.g. FPYO or GO terms.